Holiday Apartments in Apt a Place to Explore Provence

 Book Your Room In Apt

 Cent Cinq is an 18th-century townhouse right in the heart of Apt – on the Rue des Marchands.
 The Mallons fell in love with its tall beamed ceilings and fabulous windows and bought all six floors in January 2019.
-Then they set about renovating the accommodation.
-On the first and second floors, there are two self-contained holiday apartments (they both sleep 4).
-In the spring of 2020, they will have a further ensuite bedroom available for rent.
+Then they set about renovating the building into self-contained holiday apartments.

-The Cent Cinq apartments are open for bookings all year-round (thanks to central heating and cozy bedding).
+Cent Cinq is open all year (thanks to central heating and cozy bedding).
 Guests are free to use the internal courtyard, it’s a quiet space with a comfortable day bed for relaxing.
 A few paces from the front door of Cent Cinq, there are bakeries, cafes and restaurants in every direction!

 Jen and Chris are happy to help guests with planning, booking trips, restaurants, and so on.
 They send a welcome app before arrival so that their clients can research and plan in advance.